Bordeaux: Pont Jacques Chaban-Delmas

-Europe's longest-span vertical-lift bridge, the Pont Jacques Chaban-Delmas, was opened in 2013 in Bordeaux, spanning the River Garonne.
+Europe's longest and tallest vertical-lift bridge, the Pont Jacques Chaban-Delmas, was opened in 2013 in Bordeaux, spanning the River Garonne.
 The central lift span is 117 m, weighs 4,600 tons and can be lifted vertically up to 53 m to let tall ships pass underneath.
 The €160 million bridge was inaugurated by President François Hollande and Mayor Alain Juppé on 16 March 2013.
 The bridge was named after the late Jacques Chaban-Delmas, who was a former Prime Minister and Mayor of Bordeaux.